Constitution

 a) Election Committee

-i) An Election Committee is appointed by the Student Association President at least eight weeks before General Elections are to be held.
+i) Appointed by the Student Association President at least eight weeks before General Elections.

-iii) No member of the Election Committee shall be a candidate in the elections being held or be the subject of a Referendum being presented.
+iii) No member shall be a candidate or subject of a Referendum.

-iv) The Executive Committee representative of the Election Committee shall not be the Chair of the Legislative Affairs or Communications Committee.
+iv) The Executive Committee representative cannot be Chair of Legislative Affairs or Communications Committee.

-v) The Judicial Council representative shall not deliberate or vote on any question regarding election violation filed with the Judicial Council.
+v) Judicial Council representative shall not deliberate or vote on election violations.

 C) Committee Rights/Restrictions/Duties

-1) Committees may develop bylaws for their Committee.
-Committee bylaws, other than the bylaws for Cultural Diversity Committee, may be approved, modified or rejected by the Senate.
-Senate Finance Committee and Fee Allocation Committee must develop bylaws for their Committees which must be approved, rejected, or returned to Committee by the Senate.
+1) Committees may develop bylaws.
+Committee bylaws, except for Cultural Diversity, may be approved, modified, or rejected by the Senate.
+Senate Finance and Fee Allocation Committees must develop bylaws approved or returned by the Senate.

 2) Committees may propose motions to Student Government.

-a) The Fee Allocation Committee budget recommendation shall be presented to the Senate for consultation no later than twenty one days before the end of Spring Semester.
+a) Recommendation presented to the Senate no later than 21 days before Spring Semester ends.

-a) The Senate Finance Committee budget recommendation shall be proposed to the Senate no later than twenty one days before the end of Spring Semester.
+a) Budget recommendation proposed to the Senate no later than 21 days before Spring Semester ends.

-b) The Senate Finance Committee budget proposal may be approved, modified, or referred to Committee by the Senate.
+b) Proposal may be approved, modified, or referred to Committee by the Senate.

-a) The Technology Fee Committee budget recommendation shall be presented to the Senate for consultation no later than twenty one days before the end of Spring Semester.
+a) Recommendation presented to the Senate no later than 21 days before Spring Semester ends.

 D) Committee Member Rights/Restrictions/Duties

-1) Appointed Committee members have a right to vote on their respective committee bylaws
+1) Appointed members have a right to vote on their respective committee bylaws.

-2) Committee members must abide by the bylaws of their respective committees.
+2) Members must abide by their committee bylaws.

 E) Membership

-1) Committee members other than those on the Cultural Diversity, Fee Allocation, Senate Finance, or Student Constitution Committee are appointed by the Student Government in accordance with the Student Government Bylaws.
+1) Committee members, except for Cultural Diversity, Fee Allocation, Senate Finance, or Student Constitution Committees, are appointed by Student Government in accordance with bylaws.

-2) Members of the Cultural Diversity Committee shall be selected according to the Cultural Diversity Committee bylaws.
+2) Cultural Diversity Committee members are selected according to its bylaws.

 3) Fee Allocation

-a) The Fee Allocation Committee shall consist of seven elected members, a member appointed by the Student Government President, and the Finance Chair or their designee, all with a vote in accordance with Fee Allocation Committee Bylaws.
-The seven elected members of the committee shall be elected within twenty one days of the end of Spring Term and take office at the start of the new fiscal year.
+a) Consists of seven elected members, one appointed by Student Government President, and the Finance Chair or designee, all with voting rights per bylaws.
+Elected members take office at the start of the fiscal year.

-b) The designee of the Senate Finance Chair shall be a member of the Senate Finance Committee.
+b) Senate Finance Chair designee is a member of the Senate Finance Committee.

-6) The Student Technology Fee Committee members shall consist of seven voting members.
-Five student members shall be appointed by the Student Government President and two administrative members shall be appointed by the Provost of the University.
+6) Student Technology Fee Committee has seven voting members: five appointed by Student Government President and two by University Provost.